Events in Kenya

 holiday

-National public holidays and regional observances with official ceremonies and community celebrations
+National public holidays with official ceremonies and nationwide festivities.

 market